bryanbraun/bryanbraun.github.io/_posts/2014-10-19-an-overview-of-javascripts-try-catch.md

 ---
-layout: post
-title: "An overview of Javascript's try-catch"
+title: "An Overview of Javascript's try-catch"
 date: 2014-10-19 22:00:59
+related: [
+  "Every Possible Way to Define a Javascript Function" ]
 ---

 Javascript has a pattern called try-catch that can be a bit confusing if you aren't used to it.
 I just finished a fantastic javascript book, which covered the topic well, so I thought I'd share what I learned.